a7-software/andaman7-api/getting-started.md

 ## Step 2 : Your first request
 ***

-Yout first API call will consist in getting your personal information.
+Your first API call will consist in getting your personal information.

 To do this, you simply need to perform a `GET` HTTP request, mentioning your *API key* and your *credentials*, to the following URL : `{{ me_url }}`